AllStarLink/ASL3/README.md

 `echolink show stats`  is used to view the channel statistics for echolink.
 It shows the number of in-bound and out-bound connections.
 It also shows the cumulative system statistics, along with the statistics for each connected nodes.

+### chan_simpleusb Show Settings
+`susb show settings`  is used to show the currently selected node's settings.
+This replaces `susb tune`.

+### chan_usbradio Show Settings
+`radio show settings`  is used to show the currently selected node's settings.
+This replaces `radio tune`.

 ## Debugging

 Previously app\_rpt and associated channels supported setting the debug level with an associated app / channel command.
 These app / channel commands have been removed and replaced with the asterisk command: